 Oh, and finding the white scale was a total coincidence.
 My friend Lynn had it in her booth at the Newburgh Vintage Emporium and took a picture of it for her Facebook page, and I remember noticing it then.

-And when I dropped off more items for my booth, I saw it and decided I just had to have it to add to the mantel.
+I decided I just had to have it to add to the mantel.

 What do you think about decorating for fall with neutral colors instead of orange or red?